Cult of Dionysus: History of practice

 The exact historical basis of the Cult of Dionysus and Dionysian rites still remains unknown, however there are some speculations.
 Dionysus may have traveled throughout Greece as an orpheotelestae, or a traveling healer, curing illnesses through ecstatic dance.
 Dionysian worship in Rome was also said to have arrived via a traveling magician-priest.
 Dionysus's ecstatic dances and drumming of the tympana, a common drum depicted on vases with maenads, is then speculated to have been the origin of the cult's own rituals.

 Others speculate that the Dionysian cults sprung from the wishes of Dionysus himself.
 During the Hellenistic period, an inscription from Magnesia on the Meander details of the image of Dionysus being found in a plane tree.
 The people interpreted this image as Dionysus himself seeking the establishment of his worship there.
 Maenads were brought from Thebes to participate in the orgeia and the Bacchic thiasoi in Magnesia in the fifth century.
 Some believe that Dionysus exists through these rites and can be evoked from dance, explaining his instigations for cult worship.

 Cult rituals generally included ecstatic dancing to the point of exhaustion, music, and night-wandering in nature.
-Delphi, Magnesia, and Miletus were cities that held active activity for the Cult of Dionysus during the first through the third centuries.
+Delphi, Magnesia, and Miletus were cities that held activity for the Cult of Dionysus during the first through the third centuries.
 During the Hellenistic period, Dionysiac worshipers were often organized into three different groups named Semele, Agave, Ino and Atonoe.
 These groups met periodically to dance and participate in rituals together in reverence of Dionysus.There is an association with tragedies that occurred during these celebrations, often times they are misconstrued or associated with beliefs that these tragedies were actually part of practicing rituals.